Mobile Broadband

 Portable

-With a data SIM, dongle or pocket Wi-Fi modem, you can essentially take the internet with you wherever you go rather than restricting it to your home or business.
+With a data SIM, dongle or pocket Wi-Fi modem, you can essentially take the internet with you wherever you go rather than restricting it to your home.

 Flexible